-Credit risks represent the exposure of the SEA Group to potential losses deriving from the non-compliance of obligations by trading and financial partners.
+The credit risks represent the exposure of SEA to potential losses deriving from the non-compliance of obligations by trading and financial partners.

 This risk is primarily of an economic/financial nature, or rather the possibility of the default of a counterparty, and also factors of a technical/commercial or administrative/legal nature.